 Fundamental measures for evaluating the performance of a traffic controller (particularly at an isolated intersection) include: vehicle delay, traffic throughput, vehicle stops, and average queue size.
 Analyzing the overall delay experienced by a vehicle that has traversed the network is a direct indication of how long the vehicle has had to wait at the intersection prior to traversing it.
-Throughput measures the number of vehicles per hour that pass through an intersection, which is also indicative of the overall controller performance.
+Throughput measures the number of vehicles per hour that pass through an intersection, and is also indicative of the overall controller performance.
 Vehicle stops refers to the number of times that a vehicle must come to a stop while attempting to traverse a traffic network.
-Naturally, decreasing the number of stops needed is a primary goal of traffic controllers.
-However, the queue size is the most important measure studied in this work.
-As expressed by Little's theorem [1], the average delay experienced by the vehicles in the network is directly proportional to the average queue size [2].
+Naturally, the minimization of stops is a primary goal of traffic controllers.
+However, the queue sizes are the most important measure that we study in this work.
+As expressed by Little's theorem [9], the average delay experienced by the vehicles in the network is directly proportional to the average queue size [10].
 Thus, minimizing the average queue sizes can, in general, minimize the average vehicle delays.